zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 ZenML determines the root directory of your source files in the following order:

-* If you've intialized zenml at your root, the repository directory will be used.
+* If you've intialized zenml (`zenml init`), the repository root directory will be used.
 * Otherwise, the parent directory of the python file you're executing will be the source root.
 For example, running `python /path/to/file.py`, the source root would be `/path/to`.

 You can specify how these files are handled using the `source_files` attribute on the `DockerSettings`: